nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/20-specifications/20-use cases/40-Technical use cases/50-Claim types.md

 * URI: the root identifier of the data to be made available
 * Version (optional): the owner can self declare a stable version.
 However this is not verifiable by the client
 * Hash (optional): the hash is optional, it can be created by the data author, and is verifiable on complete download, if we have strong spidering semantics
-* Description (optional)
+: Base ownership implied by domain ownership* Description (optional)
 * Owner (optional)
-* DateTime: When the data was accessed for training (as this data may change / be removed / etc.): base ownership implied by domain ownership.
+* DateTime: When the data was accessed for training : base ownership implied by domain ownership.

 Crawling and manifest semantics need to be defined for multi-part remote hosted content.